 Your physiotherapist or occupational therapist, can help you discuss and brainstorm options for positioning in bed or using devices.
 Sexual health clinicians like the Sexual Health Rehabilitation Service and/or your rehab physician can help you problem solve some your biggest obstacles to sexual health, and identify medical complications of SCI that might need attention in order to help you have a safe and healthy sex life.

-Physician, nurse practitioner, or other health care professionals may be refer by faxing 604-737-6259.
+Physician, nurse practitioner, or other health care professionals may be able to refer by faxing 604-737-6259.

 Contact the Sexual Health Rehabilitation Service (SHRS) or consult your rehab doctor for information on a sexual health clinician in your area.

-Body Mapping – Download this .pdf and discover what parts of your body feel what, and how!
+Body Mapping (PDF) - Discover what parts of your body feel what, and how!